lune-climate/lune-docs/docs/src/guides/downloading-completion-certificate.md

 When the order's status transitions to `complete`, the order object includes a `certificate` field.

-The `certificate` field contains the url that can be used to download the certificate.
+The `certificate` field contains the URL that can be used to download the certificate.

 ```json
 {